Best Soft Synthesizer

 Compatibility with various DAWs can’t be overlooked.
 Always check if the soft synth works fluidly with your preferred digital audio workstation and supports formats like VST, AU, or AAX.
 Additionally, consider the system requirements; a lightweight synth can be a lifesaver in a resource-heavy session.

-See also Drum Synthesizer VST
+See also Small Synthesizer

 Real-time performance features, like MIDI learn and automation, are essential.
 These capabilities allow for easier interaction during live performances, enabling you to play dynamically rather than relying solely on mouse clicks and keyboard shortcuts.
 Some synths even offer touch sensitivity and aftertouch, enhancing expressiveness.